 As a regulated financial institution, the Issuer requires diversified and specialist skilled colleagues.
 The Issuer's ability to attract, develop and retain a diverse mix of talent is key to the delivery of its core business activity and strategy.
-This is impacted by a range of external and internal factors, such as the UK's decision to leave the EU and the enhanced individual accountability applicable to the banking industry.
+This is impacted by a range of external and internal factors, such as potential effects on employee engagement and wellbeing from long-term periods of working remotely.
 Failure to attract or prevent the departure of appropriately qualified and skilled employees could have a material adverse effect on the Issuer's business, results of operations, financial condition and prospects.
 Additionally, this may result in disruption to service which could in turn lead to disenfranchising certain customer groups, customer detriment and reputational damage.

-Model risk
+6. Model risk

-Model risk is the risk of potential adverse consequences from financial assessments or decisions based on incorrect or misused model outputs and reports.
+Model risk is the potential for adverse consequences from decisions based on incorrect or misused model outputs and reports.
 The Issuer relies on models to support a broad range of business and risk management activities, including informing business decisions and strategies, measuring and limiting risk, valuing exposures (including the calculation of impairment), conducting stress testing, assessing capital adequacy, supporting new business acceptance and risk and reward evaluation, managing client assets, and meeting reporting requirements.

-Models are, by their nature, imperfect and incomplete representations of reality because they rely on assumptions and inputs, and so they may be subject to errors affecting the accuracy of their outputs and/or misused.
+Models are, by their nature, imperfect representations of reality and have some degree of uncertainty because they rely on assumptions and inputs, and so are subject to intrinsic uncertainty, errors and inappropriate use affecting the accuracy of their outputs.
 This may be exacerbated when dealing with unprecedented scenarios, such as the COVID-19 pandemic, due to the lack of reliable historical reference points and data.
 For instance, the quality of the data used in models across the Issuer has a material impact on the accuracy and completeness of its risk and financial metrics.
-Model errors or misuse may result in (among other things) the Issuer making inappropriate business decisions and/or inaccuracies or errors being identified in the Issuer's risk management and regulatory reporting processes.
+Model uncertainty, errors and inappropriate use may result in (among other things) the Issuer making inappropriate business decisions and/or inaccuracies or errors in the Issuer's risk management and regulatory reporting processes.
 This could result in significant financial loss, imposition of additional capital requirements, enhanced regulatory supervision and reputational damage, all of which could have a material adverse effect on the Issuer's business, results of operations, financial condition and prospects.

-Conduct risk
+7. Conduct risk

-Conduct risk is the risk of detriment to customers, clients, market integrity, effective competition or the Issuer from the inappropriate supply of financial services, including instances of wilful or negligent misconduct.
-This risk could manifest itself in a variety of ways:
+Conduct risk is the risk of poor outcomes for, or harm to, customers, clients and markets, arising from the delivery of the Issuer's products and services.
+This risk could manifest itself in a variety of ways, including: